 Any marketing automation strategy should be developed around strategic goals.
 In addition, each sequence has its own purpose, for example, a sequence is intended to obtain the contact email address while another is for a specific purchase.
 Thus, the conversion rate of each of your sequences according to their purpose will be important to measure in order to determine the relevance.

 If you have established a lead scoring strategy within your company, the average lead score is a great way to check the overall quality of your generated leads.
-You simply have to calculate the average scores of each of your contact over a period of time X and you have your average lead score.
+You simply have to calculate the average score of each of your contacts over a period of time X and you have your average lead score.

 The cost per prospect is actually the amount it costs you to acquire a new prospect.
 It also informs you about the acquisition cost of a new customer, because they are directly proportional: the higher the cost per prospect, the more the cost of a new customer will be.